 As we got down the Nandi hills, we drove towards the Nandi village.
 This is the village that gives Nandi hills its name.
-There is an ancient temple called Bhoga Nandeeshwara temple in this village.
+There is an ancient temple called Bhoga Nandeeshwara temple or Bhoganandishwara temple in this village.
 Apparently, it has been around for 1200+ years or so.
 From the outside, the temple does not look very huge.
 But once you enter the premises, you would suddenly be hit by the hugeness of the temple and its compound.
 The outside compound is surrounded by the lined corridors.
 There is a platform in front of the actual entrance of the temple, which apparently was used for dances during festivals.
 There are some wheels that are surrounding the platform which may belong to some chariot that was used during some time.

 As you enter the temple you see a Shiva temple, with amazing carvings.
 A person there explained to us that the temple dates back to sometime in 8-9th century.
 And has the influence of various dynasties that ruled the area.
 The corridor around the Garbhagriha that is used to make a Parikrama around the temple, is amazingly well adorned with carvings.
 Though he could not give us much about the history of the temple.
 But this is what my internet research yielded:<

 Bhoga Nandeeshwara temple in Nandi village constructed around 806 A.D. by Rathnavalli of Bana Dynasty is in Dravidian style.
 Temple is known for its ancient Architecture.
 Sri.
 Arunachaleswara temple, nearby Bhoga Nandeeshwara temple built out of stone, is another example where one can find Ganga, Chola, Hoysala style of architecture.